withastro/docs/src/pages/en/guides/markdown-content.md

 ### Markdown Plugins

-Astro supports third-party [remark](https://github.com/remarkjs/remark) and [rehype](https://github.com/rehypejs/rehype) plugins for Markdown.
+Astro supports third-party [remark](https://github.com/remarkjs/remark) and [rehype](https://github.com/rehypejs/rehype) plugins for Markdown and MDX.
 These plugins allow you to extend your Markdown with new capabilities, like [auto-generating a table of contents](https://github.com/remarkjs/remark-toc), [applying accessible emoji labels](https://github.com/florianeckerstorfer/remark-a11y-emoji), and more.
 We encourage you to browse [awesome-remark](https://github.com/remarkjs/awesome-remark) and [awesome-rehype](https://github.com/rehypejs/awesome-rehype) for popular plugins!

 This example applies the [remark-toc](https://github.com/remarkjs/remark-toc) and [rehype-minify](https://github.com/rehypejs/rehype-minify) plugins.
 See each project's README for installation instructions.